Non-Gaussian diffusion near surfaces

-Interestingly, it has recently been noted that, in a large class of complex media, the motion can be described as {\em Fickian yet non-Gaussian}, or {\em anomalous yet Brownian} \cite{wang2009anomalous,wang2012brownian,skaug2013intermittent,leptos2009dynamics,chakraborty2019nanoparticle,guan2014even,chakraborty2020disorder}.
-These terms both refer to processes with linear-in-time MSDs but non-Gaussian dispersion PDFs.
-A generic explanation for this phenomenon was introduced in Ref.~\cite{chubynsky2014diffusing} via the {\em diffusing diffusivity} mechanism.
-In this scenario, Fickian yet non-Gaussian motion is generated by a fluctuating diffusion constant, arising for example from fluctuations of the local density or of the instantaneous gyration radius for complex macromolecules \cite{yamamoto2021universal}.
-Properties of random walks with the diffusing diffusivity mechanism were further explored \cite{barkai2020packets,chechkin2017brownian,sposini2018first,lanoiselee2018diffusion,lanoiselee2018model,jain2016diffusion,jain2016diffusingsurvival}, but in most studies the assumptions invoked for the dynamically evolving diffusivity are generic but rather phenomenological.
-To the best of our knowledge, with the exception of the Brownian motion of an ellipsoidal particle \cite{han2006brownian,czajka2019effects}, there is currently no experimental realization of a there is currently no experimental realization of a system exhibiting the diffusing diffusivity mechanism at all times where the local diffusivity is quantified both experimentally and theoretically over a broad spatial range.
+Colloidal dynamics in a large class of complex media can be described as either {\em Fickian-yet-non-Gaussian}, {\em anomalous-yet-Brownian} or {\em Brownian-yet-Non-Gaussian Diffusion} (BNGD).\cite{wang2009anomalous,wang2012brownian,skaug2013intermittent,leptos2009dynamics,guan2014even,chakraborty2020disorder}.
+These terms all refer to processes with linear-in-time MSDs but non-Gaussian PDFs, usually having exponential tails.
+A generic explanation for this phenomenon is the {\em diffusing-diffusivity} mechanism Ref.~\cite{chubynsky2014diffusing}.
+In this scenario, BNGD is generated by a fluctuating diffusion constant, arising for example from fluctuations of the local density or of the gyration radius of complex macromolecules \cite{yamamoto2021universal}.
+The diffusing-diffusivity mechanism has been further explored \cite{chechkin2017brownian,sposini2018first,lanoiselee2018diffusion,lanoiselee2018model,jain2016diffusion,jain2016diffusingsurvival,yin2021non,miotto2021length,hidalgo2020hitchhiker}, but in most studies the assumptions invoked for the dynamically evolving diffusivity are generic but rather phenomenological.
+To the best of our knowledge, with the exception of the Brownian motion of an ellipsoidal particle \cite{han2006brownian,munk2009effective,czajka2019effects}, there is currently no experimental realization of a system exhibiting \textit{fluctuating diffusivity} at all times where the local diffusivity is quantified both experimentally, numerically and theoretically over broad spatial and temporal ranges.